 Mobilizing citizen donors worldwide to support the global movement for educational equity.

-We believe that our world will operate at its best when all children have access to inclusive, quality learning.
+We believe that our world will operate at its best when all children have inclusive and equitable quality learning.

 Due to decreasing investment in education, numerous barriers to access, and poor educational outcomes, more than 260 million children are not learning and gaining the necessary skills to thrive in the 21st century.